 Most Common Reasons for Customs Holds

-- There is no sufficient description of the items that allows the customs officer to identify the content of the shipment.
+Insufficient or unclear description of the items listed in the commercial invoice that does not allow the customs officer to identify the content of the shipment.

 Ways to Minimize Risk